IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

+# Rock is not dead: NLP experiments on rock news articles
 # Overview
 This repository contains multiple NLP experiments on web rock-based news articles.
 The text corpus is comprised by 20K rock news headlines and descriptions with unlabelled data (for demonstration purposes, a random subset of 2K articles is available in this repository).
 The data was retrieved between January 2022 and September 2023 from 6 specialized rock websites: Loudersound, loudwire, Ultimate Classic Rock, Kerrang!, Planet Rock and The New York Times.